that-audio-guy/StarLeaf/README.md

 1. Download or pull the repo to a clean local directory
 2. Open a terminal and navigate to that directory
 3. go one layer deeper with cd ./code
-3. Type g++ main.cpp - to compile the code.
+3. Type g++ main main.cpp stream.cpp - to compile the code.
-4. Type ./a.out Note the decompresor options.
+4. Type ./main Note the decompresor options.
 5. use file browser or navigate to io_data/output_files
 6. check contence of output with text reader or editor of choice